UWRobotLearning/WheeledLab/README.md

 2. `Ctrl` + `Shift` + `P` to bring up the VSCode command palette. type `Tasks:Run Task` or type until you see it show up and highlight it and press `Enter`.
 3. Click on `setup_python_env`.
 Follow the prompts until you're able to run the task.
 You should see a console at the bottom and the status of the task.
 4. If successful, you should now have `.vscode/{settings.json, launch.json}` in your `<WheeledLab>` repo and `settings.json` should have a populated list of paths under the `"python.analysis.extraPaths"` key.
+5. Make sure you at least have Microsoft's Python extension installed for intellisense to work.

 ### If it still doesn't work